Healthcare Capital & Connections Summit

 Co-Country Managing Partner, China

-Mr. Li frequently counsels international investors on China’s foreign investment legal regime and has served as counsel to the board of the American Chamber of Commerce in Shanghai.
+Previously, Mr. Li worked at O’Melveny & Myers and Freshfields Bruckhaus Deringer.
+He frequently counsels international investors on China’s foreign investment legal regime and has served as counsel to the board of the American Chamber of Commerce in Shanghai.
 He is the founder of the Shanghai-based Global History Club.
+Mr. Li has a bachelor’s degree in high energy physics from Syracuse University, a master’s degree in physics from New York University, and a juris doctor degree from Columbia Law School.

 Silicon Valley Bank